trey-rosius/cdk_group_chat/content/introduction/what_you_ll_learn.md

 ### Frontend

-- How to create a full fledged flutter application to consume a GraphQL Api using AWS Amplify.
+- How to create a full-fledged flutter application to consume a GraphQL Api using AWS Amplify.
   This would involve
 - Implementing Authentication mechanisms such as Sign in with Google, Sign in with username and password.
 - Implementing Image uploads
 - Implementing several screens to show case the complete group chat
 - Implementing State Management using Provider.